CYIOS Corp. Completes Acquisition of Privately Held Choice Wellness, Inc.

-Company Prepares to Launch New Online Retail Store for DR's CHOICE CBD Products and a New Line of Specialty Branded Products

-Aventura, Florida--(Newsfile Corp. - May 8, 2020) - CYIOS Corp.
-(OTC Pink: CYIO), a strategic advisory company focused on the future of FinTech, Health & Medical Services, Crypto, Blockchain and AI, is pleased to announce the closing of its acquisition to acquire 100% of the ownership of privately held Choice Wellness, Inc. ("CW)."
+Aventura, Florida--(Newsfile Corp. - May 8, 2020) - CYIOS Corp (OTC Pink: CYIO), a publicly traded company focused on developing and marketing specialty branded products in the Health and Wellness markets, is pleased to announce the closing of its acquisition to acquire 100% of the ownership of privately held Choice Wellness, Inc. ("CW)."
 CW is a health and wellness Company that has developed a specialty line of CBD products under the brand DR's CHOICE, including topicals and tinctures primarily distributed through Doctors offices, medical practices and surgical centers.
-CW also has been developing a new line of specialty branded products that the Company believes to be timely and anticipates will be well received by the marketplace.
+CW has also been developing a new line of specialty branded products that the Company believes to be timely and anticipates will be well received by the marketplace.
 The Company plans to make those products available for sale in the very near future which will coincide with the official launch of the new online retail store.

 The Company is pleased to announce the appointment of two new executives to the team.
 Mr. John O'Shea, founder of Helio Lending has been appointed to the role of Chairman of the Board, and Mr. David Lewis, Co-Founder of Choice Wellness has been appointed as Chief Executive Officer and Member of the Board.